Dino Maamria

-Noureddine "Dino" Maamria (born 26 May 1971) is a Tunisian football manager and former player who played as a centre-forward.
-He was most recently manager of EFL League One club Burton Albion.
+Noureddine "Dino" Maamria (born 26 May 1971) is a Tunisian football manager and former professional footballer who has spent most of his playing and coaching career in the United Kingdom.
+He primarily played as a forward during a 20-year professional career.

-Maamria began his footballing career with AS Marsa in Tunisia before joining CO Transports.
+Maamria began his footballing career with AS Marsa and CO Transports in Tunisia.
 In 1995, he moved to England, signing for Second Division club Burnley following a trial.
-He subsequently played for Glentoran in Northern Ireland and Ayr United in Scotland, before joining Football Conference club Doncaster Rovers in 1998.
+He subsequently played for Glentoran in Northern Ireland and Ayr United in Scotland, before returning to England with Football Conference club Doncaster Rovers in 1998.
 Further spells in the Conference followed with Southport, Leigh RMI and Stevenage Borough, where he made 108 appearances and scored 38 goals under manager Graham Westley, with a brief stint at Charleston Battery in the United States in 2003.
 He later returned to Southport and also played for Rushden & Diamonds and Northwich Victoria.

-At Northwich, Maamria transitioned into management at the age of 36, taking caretaker charge in October 2007 with the club in administration and 15 points adrift at the bottom of the Conference Premier.
+At Northwich, Maamria transitioned into management at the age of 36, taking caretaker charge in October 2007 with the club in administration and 15 points from safety at the bottom of the Conference Premier.
 He guided them to survival and was named the division's Manager of the Year.
 He later served as coach and assistant manager under Westley at Stevenage, Preston North End and Newport County, while also managing Southport and Nuneaton Town.
-In March 2018, he was appointed manager of Stevenage, a role he held until September 2019, before becoming head coach of Oldham Athletic later that month.
-He was appointed manager at Burton Albion in September 2022, and remained in the role until December 2023.
+He returned to Stevenage as manager in March 2018, where his tenure ended in September 2019.
+Later that month, he became head coach of Oldham Athletic.
+He subsequently managed Burton Albion in September 2022, leaving the role in December 2023, and was appointed head coach of League Two club Barrow in February 2026, a position he held for one month.